enialm/capibara/README.md

+<img align="right" width="120px" src="https://messier.ch/assets/capibara.png">

 # Capibara

-<img align="right" width="120px" src="https://messier.ch/assets/capibara.png">

-**Capibara** is an event counting API.
-It can be used in countless contexts, from monitoring to product analytics and more.
-It is especially useful when you want to quickly assess what happened and how often.
+**Capibara** is an event counting API that lets you quickly assess how often something happens.
+It can be used for monitoring, product analytics, and more.

 Capibara is built with Go, Gin, Postgres, and restraint.